pschou/aws-s3-proxy/README.md

 To copy a file from one path to another or one bucket to another, use the copy action.

+Note that some reverse proxies may be sharing a path that is a subfolder in a bucket; in this case the full path from the base of the bucket must be specified in the the source.

 The syntax is: `COPY SOURCE` and the URI is the destination.

 The source can be any of the following: